Yarn Fiber Types — How to Choose the Right Fiber for Your Project

 Real Project Examples

 The Everyday Blanket: A worsted-weight (CYC 4) acrylic or cotton-acrylic blend is your best bet.
-It is affordable for a large project, machine washable for regular use, and holds up to pets, kids, and couches.
+It is affordable for a large project requiring significant yardage, machine washable for regular use, and holds up to pets, kids, and couches.
+A pure wool blanket would be beautiful but requires hand washing and careful storage.

 Frequently Asked Questions